Panvel: Economy

-Panvel in Navi Mumbai city, is surrounded by some major Maharashtra Industrial Development Corporation (MIDC) managed regions like Patalganga, Taloja, Nagothane, Roha, Khopoli, Bhiwandi.
+Panvel is surrounded by some major Maharashtra Industrial Development Corporation (MIDC) managed regions like Patalganga, Taloja, Nagothane, Roha, Khopoli, Bhiwandi.
 Some of the Indian industry majors like Larsen & Toubro Limited, Reliance, Hindustan Organic Chemicals Ltd., ISRO's Propellant Complex., ONGC, IPCL are based around Panvel providing mass employment.
 The JNPT port is also located near Panvel.
 New SEZ declared by government are coming around Panvel.

 Landmarks

 Karnala fort

 Karnala fort is a hill fort in Raigad district about 10 km from Panvel city.
 Currently it is a protected place lying within the Karnala Bird Sanctuary.
 It was a fort of strategic importance as it overlooked the Bor pass which connected the Konkan coast to the interior of Maharashtra (Vidharba) and was the main trade route between these areas.
 It lies between Pen and Panvel near Shirdhon village.
 The fort is 370 m above mean sea level.

 Karnala bird sanctuary

 At the bottom of the fort there is a famous Karnala Bird Sanctuary Maharashtra government declared this 4.5 km region as the bird sanctuary in 1968–69.
 In the sanctuary one can find around 150 species of birds, such as the red vented bulbul, Indian grey hornbill, owl, paradise fly catcher.